 - Hit the slopes at Ski Dubai

-In summertime when temperature swells to its zenith, the most perfect place to cool down is Ski Dubai at Mall of the Emirates.
-Filled with snow, this facility is quite unbelievable, offering great options to enjoy authentic snow activities even when whole of Dubai sizzle in intense heat.
+In the summertime when temperature swells to its zenith, a perfect place to cool down is Ski Dubai at Mall of the Emirates.
+Filled with snow, this facility is quite unbelievable, offering great options to enjoy authentic snow activities even when the whole of Dubai sizzle in intense heat.